msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 1. In the `Customers` window, you will be presented with a list of available customers.
 You can select your customer from the list or you can type as much of a customer name.

 <div class="imagetitle">
-In below example, we are issuing stock to <b>Kamo Regional Warehouse</b>.
+In the below example, we are issuing stock to <b>Kamo Regional Warehouse</b>.
 </div>

 ![gif](/docs/distribution/images/os_select_customer.gif)